nellymaw/pilates-4-life/README.md

 - ## User Stories
 1. As a visiting user I would like to see images of a pilates class.
 2. As a visiting user I should be able to sign up for a newsletter.
-3. As a visiting user I would like to find the history and fact in the website.
+3. As a visiting user I would like to find the history and benefits of pilates.

 - ## Features
 ### Header/Nav Bar